Structural Complexities of Matching Mechanisms: Additional Results

 \subsection{All-Type-To-One-Match Complexity}

-Finally, we investigate one additional complexity measure that lies squarely at the intersection of \ref{item:question-how-complex} and \ref{item:question-communication} from \autoref{sec:intro}.
-Specifically, we take the ``easiest / lowest'' type of complexity considered under \ref{item:question-how-complex} (namely, the type-to-another's-match complexity), and investigate it under the agenda of \ref{item:question-communication}, where information must be conveyed about all applicants simultaneously.
+Our Section~\ref{sec:gtc} and~\ref{sec:type-to-menu} ask how one applicant's report can affect a mechanism, and our Section~\ref{sec:compression-complexity} and~\ref{sec:verif-complexity} ask how some information (or verification task) can be conveyed to all applicants simultaneously.
+For completeness, we next investigate a complexity measure that unites these two ideas.
+Specifically, we take the ``easiest / lowest'' type of complexity measure that considers how one applicant can affect the mechanism (namely, the type-to-another's-match complexity from \autoref{sec:type-to-anothers-match}), and investigate it under the agenda where information must be conveyed about all applicants simultaneously.
 Our definition is:

 \begin{definition} The \emph{all-type-to-one-match} complexity of a matching mechanism $f$ is

 where for each $d\in\Appls = \{1,\ldots,n\}$, the function $f_{d_\dagger}^d(\cdot,P_{-d}) : \T_d \to \Insts$ is such that $f_{d_\dagger}^d(P_d',P_{-d})$ is the match of applicant $d_\dagger$ in $f(P_d', P_d)$. \end{definition}